lucashudson2002/Drone/README.md

 <h1 align="center"> Drone </h1>
 <p  align="center">
-    This is a DIY drone based on the F450 quadcopter. <br>
+    This is a DIY drone based on the F450 quadcopter made with arduino. <br>
     :construction:  Project under construction  :construction:
 </p>